Cost of Living in Charlotte, NC [2025]

 You'll need to factor in your nightlife budget when living in Charlotte, as going out on the town every night quickly adds up.
 That’s especially the case if you add cover charges or drink minimums.

-To give you an idea of what to expect, a new release at the cinema runs $14, not including snacks and add-ons.
+To give you an idea of what to expect, a new release at the cinema runs $15, not including snacks and add-ons.
+By comparison, the cost of a movie ticket in Atlanta is $16.24.

 Other Expenses to Consider in Charlotte

 Beyond rent, you need to factor in taxes.
 Fortunately, you'll find Charlotte's taxes are pretty reasonable.
-The state of North Carolina has a flat income tax rate of 5.25%.
-All taxpayers in the state pay the same rate.
-North Carolina also boasts low property taxes and sales taxes near the national average.
+The state of North Carolina has a flat 4.50% individual income tax rate and a flat 4.50% individual income tax rate.

 North Carolina also has a few tax-exempt purchases, like prescription medications and certain groceries.
 Property taxes are low and sales taxes are average.
 In addition, there's no tax on Social Security retirement benefits.